TjandraD/TjandraD/README.md

   2. Linux Scripting, well I'm an active Linux user so it might as well be one of my skills
   3. Cyber Security, I'm studying Cyber Sec in a bootcamp program right now.
 So, I might need some time to master this skill.

-If you do have an interest with my profile, reach me at +62 812 9413 9214 (WhatsApp & Telegram), or tjandradarmo@protonmail.com / t.darmo.t@gmail.com
+If you do have an interest with my profile, reach me at tjandradarmo@protonmail.com

 I'm open with any collaboration opportunity, so feel free to ask me!